 Vintage Style.
 Some people prefer to wear vintage clothing at swing dances, i.e. wide legged pants, two tone shoes, “swishy” skirts or dresses, etc. While this is never required, it is fun and adds to the overall atmosphere of a swing dance.
 Where do you get vintage style clothes?
 In good vintage stores, on-line….. see the info below.

 Skirts vs. Pants.
 Generally speaking, I prefer dresses or skirts, as pants can get hot.
-Although some women wear long pants, I do not recommend heavy jeans.
+Although some women wear long pants, I don’t recommend heavy jeans.
 Light weight Capri pants, or drawstring pants are not only comfortable, but also quite acceptable at swing dances.
-Also, swing dancing does wonderful things for ones calf muscles.
+Also, swing dancing does wonderful things for one’s calf muscles.
 Why not show them off?

 Shirts.
 I prefer short sleeves.
 Sometimes leaders grab hold of the forearm instead of the hand and having hanging, long sleeves can get in the way.
 I don’t recommend going sleeveless, or wearing spaghetti straps; armpits are not a women’s most attractive feature.
 I also do not recommend anything backless.
 Most leaders do not enjoy putting their hand on a sweaty back.